gomorpheus/morpheus-docs/installation/database/perconaTls.rst

 Configure SElinux
 `````````````````

-Percona recommends setting SELinux from ``enforcing`` to ``permissive`` to eliminate interference.
+The `Percona Documentation <https://docs.percona.com/percona-xtradb-cluster/5.7/install/yum.html>`_ recommends setting SELinux from ``enforcing`` to ``permissive`` to eliminate interference.
 Run the following to set SELinux to permissive on each database node:

   .. code-block:: bash

     [root]# setenforce 0
     [root]# sed -i 's/SELINUX=enforcing/SELINUX=permissive/g' /etc/selinux/config

-If enforcing is required by the organization, SELinux rules can be added to ensure interference is eliminated.
+**(Optional)** If enforcing is required by the organization, SELinux rules can be added to ensure interference is eliminated.
 To allow Percona XtraDB Cluster functionality when SELinux is ``Enforcing``, run the following on each database Node:

 #.
 Install SELinux utilities